Jeffreyhung/RSA/readme.md

 run the RSA.jar file:
 >	java -jar RSA.jar

-User will be ask to input key length and message to input with the following command:
+User will be ask to input the key length and the message with the following command:
 >	Please enter the length: <br>
 >	Please enter the message: